yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ### Task 6: Maintain conversation history

-In most real-world applications, the ability to reference previous parts of the conversation allows for a more realistic interaction with an AI agent.
-The Azure OpenAI API is stateless by design, but by providing a history of the conversation in your prompt you enable the AI model to reference past messages.
+In this task, you will provide a history of the conversation in your prompt to enable the Azure OpenAI model to reference past messages, enhancing the realism of interactions despite the API's stateless design.

 1. Run the app again and provide the prompt `Where is a good hike near Boise?`.
 2. Observe the output, and then prompt `How difficult is the second hike you suggested?`.